Kurento/kurento/source/Architecture.rst

    :alt:    Stream-oriented GE Architecture
    :figwidth: 800px

-   **Stream-oriented GE Architecture**.
+   **Kurento Architecture**.

-   *The Stream Oriented GE architecture follows the traditional separation between signaling and media planes.*
+   *Kurento architecture follows the traditional separation between signalling and media planes.*

-The right side of the picture shows the Application Server, which is in charge of the signaling plane and contains the business logic and connectors of the particular multimedia application being deployed.
-It is based on Java EE and includes well known and mature technologies such as `HTTP`:term: and `SIP`:term: Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signaling protocols commonly used by end-clients such as `SIP`:term:, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
-These signaling protocols are used by client applications to command the creation of media sessions and to negotiate their desired characteristics on their behalf.
+The right side of the picture shows the Application Server, which is in charge of the signalling plane and contains the business logic and connectors of the particular multimedia application being deployed.
+It is based on Java EE and includes well known and mature technologies such as `HTTP`:term: and `SIP`:term: Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signalling protocols commonly used by end-clients such as `SIP`:term:, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
+These signalling protocols are used by client applications to command the creation of media sessions and to negotiate their desired characteristics on their behalf.
 Hence, this is the part of the architecture, which is in contact with application developers and, for